wontone18/Bagisto-Stripe-Payment-Gateway/README.md

 ```sh
   'stripe-apikey'                      => 'Api Key',
 ```
-4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway payu.
+4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway stripe.
 5. Now run `php artisan config:cache`

 ## Manual Installation
 1. Download the zip folder from the github repository.
 2. Unzip the folder and go to your bagisto application path `package` and create a folder name `Wontonee/Stripe/` upload `src` folder inside this path.
-3. Now open `config/app.php` and register payu provider.
+3. Now open `config/app.php` and register stripe provider.
 ```sh
 'providers' => [
         // Stripe provider